What Is The Best Wheelchair For Travel? Lightweight Foldable Wheelchairs Ready To Go!

 • Simplicity: Travel wheelchairs need to be simple to set up, collapse, and generally use while you’re out and about.
 Test your wheelchair for this before your trip, and hopefully while you’re still in a money-back guarantee or return period.

 • Comfort: If you or someone you love is going to be using a travel wheelchair every single day of a trip, then they need to be comfortable while in it.
 Otherwise, the vacation can quickly be ruined.
-Seating is paramount here, especially in regards to width, depth, and back support.
+Seating is paramount here, especially in regard to width, depth, and back support.

 • Cushioning: This is sometimes added to travel wheelchairs to assist with support, stability, and comfort.
 Preventative cushions are good for extended use, positioning cushions improve posture and navigation, while gel cushions generally add more comfort.